When Your Heart Stops Beating: Song analysis

 The song most directly inspired by the end of Blink-182 is "No, It Isn't", which was also inspired by feelings of betrayal afterward. "[The song] is about coming out a year later and telling the truth," Barker said.
 "For a year, people were saying that what Tom did was valid or called for.
 It eats at you.
 So maybe you have to talk about it, and maybe you have to write a song about it."
 The Postal Service influence is noticeable in "Make You Smile", which makes frequent use of boy-girl exchange and lament.
 The song was initially dubbed "Puppy Killing Machine" — a name created by Heller that Hoppus deemed "so ridiculous" in relation to its upbeat, poppy nature.
 The anthemic "Chapter 13" closes the record and was inspired from chapter 13 of Dante's Inferno, which revolves around suicide.
 "I had this image in my head of a guy seeing a woman across a crowded room and in that instant, he knows exactly what's going to happen: He falls in love with her, goes crazy, and kills himself in a hotel room," said Hoppus.
 "That's a good way to end the album, huh?"

 Promotion

+Travis Barker preferred keeping a low profile during promotion, avoiding interviews and letting the music speak for itself rather than engaging in media hype.